drewmullen/policy-library-ephemerality/README.md

 The generated list is dumped to a json payload which the policy itself downloads from the public internet per run.
 This allows us to maintain the list in a public GitHub repo (and update it periodically) without requiring users to update their policy.

 With write-only capable resources we do something similar except we search for resource schemas that have an attribute that does not start with `has_` but ends with `_wo` and we form another json payload thats used to compare.
+We do assume that any `wo` attributes occur at the root of the schema, if there is ever a resource with a write-only attribute nested deeper than the schema root, we will have to adjust - as of today, im not aware of any.

 ## Updating the list of ephemeral resources